VRSupriya/Quantum-Computing-Option-Pricing/Readme.md

-Option Pricing uses qiskit platform.
+Implemeted European and Basket Option Pricing using qiskit platform.

 It uses the Yahoo finace stock data to test the code.